jrrk2/indiclient/readme.md

 ## Overview

 This application provides a comprehensive testing platform for INDI-compatible astronomical equipment, particularly focused on testing mount and camera drivers.
 It integrates with libsolver for plate solving and the Ekos align library for mount modeling.
+However not all functions are implemented yet.
+Tested and partially working under MacOS, should be portable to other platforms for those skilled in the art.

 ## Features